jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Form6 Questions:
 - If the the control shuts down due to low battery voltage before AC power is restored, and the connected energized recloser is CLOSED, it will only TRIP and LOCKOUT via front panel pushbutton command.
 	- can we do this?
+- Lockout LED (only one) is green on Form6, should we change ours to green?
+Also, it blinks when in 1ph-1LO mode and 1/2 phases are in lockout, but not all 3.
+Maybe implement if a phase is locked out, but not all 3 are, the locked out phases blink?

 ---
 # FUNCTIONALITY